How Multifamily Website Encryption Can Enhance Your SEO

 So you discovered that you’re not encrypted.
 That’s okay; don’t panic.
 It’s fixable.

-If you’re feeling particularly adventurous and you know your way around your web host, then you might be able to get it going yourself.
-There are plenty of places to buy your certificates from, and many offer features that reinforce the level of trustworthiness you can convey to your multifamily website’s visitors.
+If you’re feeling particularly adventurous and know your way around your web host, you might be able to get it going yourself.
+There are plenty of places to buy your certificates from, and many offer features that reinforce the trustworthiness you can convey to your multifamily website’s visitors.

 For step-by-step instructions to encrypt your multifamily website, you can visit HTTP Is Easy.

 As mentioned above, the essential part of encrypting your multifamily website is the SSL certificate — which is “a small data file that ties the cryptographic key to the site owner’s details.”
 It can cost upwards of a few hundred dollars.

 Another (easier) option is Let’s Encrypt, a nonprofit by the Electronic Frontier Foundation and spearheaded by Google, Facebook, and Mozilla.
 This movement offers you the ability to get the certificate for free.

 SSL certificates ensure the confidentiality, authenticity, and integrity of online communication.
 Since 2015 when Google started to make this push,, HTTPS-encrypted traffic is up across the board.